GMPavanLab/SwarmCGM/README.md

 ## HPC usage

 For optimal performance, SwarmCGᴍ can be executed on HPC resources.
-This enables calibrating accurate CG lipid FFs via the usage of many different lipids in the training set, which allows to fully take advantage of the transferability constraint imposed to the FF (*i.e.* the FF parameters are tested at each iteration via multiple CG simulations of lipid bilayers).
+This enables calibrating accurate CG lipid FFs via the usage of many different lipids in the training set, which allows to fully take advantage of the transferability constraint imposed to the parameters of the FF (*i.e.* the FF parameters are tested at each iteration via multiple CG simulations of lipid bilayers).

 Supported HPC resource managers:
 - SLURM

 # Installation Guide

-Standalone files can be directly copied as [provided here](https://github.com/GMPavanLab/SwarmCGM/src) and are ready for usage.
+Standalone files can be directly copied as [provided here](https://github.com/GMPavanLab/SwarmCGM/src).

 Users must install the following python packages prior to executing the code:

 ```
-pip install numpy scipy matplotlib MDAnalysis pyemd fst-pso
+pip/pip3 install numpy scipy matplotlib MDAnalysis pyemd fst-pso
 ```

-which will install in about 2-5 minutes on a machine with the "testing purposes" specifications.
+which will install in about 2-5 minutes on a machine with the "testing purposes" hardware described.

 If you are having troubles installing or using this software, please [drop us an Issue](https://github.com/GMPavanLab/SwarmCGM/issues).